micahpaul/micahpaul.github.io/brendan/readme.md

 Bidding them all fare–well, the brother quickly followed the two young men to the companies of the saints, who, on seeing him, sang the verse: "Behold how good and pleasant it is for brethren to dwell together in unity;" and in a higher key intoned the *Te Deum laudamus* ("We praise Thee, O God"); and then, when all had embraced. him, he was admitted into their society.

-St. Brendan set sail from the island, and. when mealtime had come, he told the brethren to refresh themselves with the grapes they got on the island.
+St. Brendan set sail from the island, and when mealtime had come, he told the brethren to refresh themselves with the grapes they got on the island.
 Taking up one of them, and seeing its great size, and how full of juice it was, he said, in wonder: "Never have I seen or read of grapes so large."

 They were all of equal size, like a large ball, and when the juice of one was pressed into a vessel, it yielded a pound weight.
 This juice the father divided into twelve parts, giving a part every day to each of the brethren, and thus for twelve days, one grape sufficed for the refreshment of each brother, in whose mouth it always tasted like honey.